eveningwater/ew-message/README.md

 const msg = ewMessage(option); // option is a configuration object, see above for details
 ```

-For more details, please refer to the official website introduction[ew-message](https://eveningwater.github.io/ew-message/);
+For more details, please refer to the official website introduction [ew-message](https://eveningwater.github.io/ew-message/);

 # update log